rly0nheart/tor2tor/README.md

 </details>

 <details>
-  <summary>🪟 Windows</summary>
+  <summary>🐋 Docker Image</summary>

   ## Note ⚠️
   > This assumes you have docker installed and running

-  For Windows users, you can just pull the docker image from [DockerHub](https://hub.docker.com/r/rly0nheart/tor2tor) by running:
+   You can just pull the docker image from [DockerHub](https://hub.docker.com/r/rly0nheart/tor2tor) by running:
   ```commandline
   docker pull rly0nheart/tor2tor
   ```